 Research output per year

 I have an interdisciplinary background in social sciences with a focus on anthropology, human rights and rights-based development.
-My PhD on civil society in Myanmar was awarded the faculty dissertation prize in 2017 and the research prize of the Praemium Erasmianum Foundation in 2018.
-An updated version will be published with Bristol University Press under the title 'Contested civil society in Myanmar: Local Change and Global Recognition'.
+My PhD was awarded the faculty dissertation prize in 2017 and the research prize of the Praemium Erasmianum Foundation in 2018.
+An updated version has just been published (partly open access) with Bristol University Press under the title 'Contested civil society in Myanmar: Local Change and Global Recognition': see here for hybrid access

 I currently coordinate the education programme of the Anthropology department at the Vrije Universiteit Amsterdam, and teach interdisciplinary courses in Conflict and Peacebuilding and thesis writing.
 I am co-supervisor of PhD candidate Linggar Putra on the topic of Riverine Hydrosocial Dynamics in Surabaya, Indonesia.